Sumatran Orang-utan Facts

 Sumatran Orang-utan Behaviour and Lifestyle

 The Sumatran Orang-utan leads a very solitary lifestyle, moving slowly through the trees during the day in search of food.
 Sumatran Orang-utans spend up to 60% of their time foraging for and eating food and although they are known to occupy large home ranges, they rarely travel more than half a mile a day.
 At night, the Sumatran Orang-utan builds a nest high in the canopy by folding branches over where it sleeps during the night.
 Sumatran Orang-utans are not greatly territorial and are known to loosely share their home ranges with other individuals and can even be found feeding in the company of one another around particularly abundant fruit trees.
-Males though stake their claim on their home but emitting long-calls, which are deep calls that come from their throat poach and echo through the surrounding forest to both attract females to mate with and to warn off potential rivals.
+Males though stake their claim on their home by emitting long-calls, which are deep calls that come from their throat poach and echo through the surrounding forest to both attract females to mate with and to warn off potential rivals.

 Sumatran Orang-utan Reproduction and Life Cycles